 2. DIY Fire Pit

-A simple square shaped fire pit placed in your backyard is easy to make.
+A simple square shaped fire pit placed in your backyard is easy DIY project to make.
 You just needs few cinder blocks and layer them to two rows.
 It may looks small and simple but it will still bring the warmth you need when gathering around people you love.

 3. Round Fire Pit

 Round or circle fire pit is elegant and mostly preferred due to its natural sense of comfort to gather people around.
 Instead of building the pit on the soil, you can build it on concrete pad and provide some space for sitting.
 Placing two cozy chairs will bring more comfort to the mood.

 4.Cinder Block Fire Pit with Chimney